tendermint/go-amino/CONTRIBUTING.md

 Thank you for considering making contributions to go-amino!
 This repository follows the [contribution guidelines] of tendermint and the corresponding [coding repo].
 Please take a look if you are not already familiar with those.

-Besides what you can find there there are a few things to consider specific to this repository.
+Besides what you can find in aforementioned resources, there are a few things to consider specific to go-amino.
 They are outlined below.

 ## Compatibility